Message Analyzer Tutorial

 Microsoft-Windows-NDIS-PacketCapture provider — an ETW-instrumented provider that has remote capabilities along with special NDIS stack and Hyper-V-Switch extension layer filtering, adapter configurations, packet traversal path directivity, and other filters and specifiers that you can configure.

-Figure 1: Message Analyzer Live Trace Session configuration
+Figure 2: Message Analyzer Live Trace Session configuration

-WFP Layer Set and Fast Filter settings — the configuration is accessible from the Provider tab of the Advanced Settings - Microsoft-Pef-WFP-Message Provider dialog, as described in Filtering Live Trace Session Data.
+WFP Layer Set and Fast Filter settings — the configuration is accessible from the Provider tab of the Advanced Settings - Microsoft-Pef-WFP-Message Provider dialog, as described in the Microsoft-PEF-WFP-MessageProvider section.

-Hostname and Port Filter settings — the configuration is accessible from the Provider tab of the Advanced Settings – Microsoft-Pef-WebProxy dialog forUnencrypted HTTPS Trace Scenarios, as described in Filtering Live Trace Session Data.
+Hostname and Port Filter settings — the configuration is accessible from the Provider tab of the Advanced Settings – Microsoft-Pef-WebProxy dialog for the Pre-Encryption for HTTPS Trace Scenario, as described in the Microsoft-PEF-WebProxy Provider section.

 Keyword event and error Level filters — the configuration is accessible from the ETW Core tab in the Advanced Settings of all provider configuration dialogs; however, not all ETW Providers make Keyword and Level filter settings available, as some providers are not instrumented with them.
-See System ETW Provider Configuration Settings for additional details.
+See System ETW Provider Event Keyword/Level Settings for additional details.

 To learn more about configuring a Live Trace Session, see Capturing Message Data.

 To learn more about usage configurations for PEF-based providers and other message providers, see the Built-In Trace Scenarios topic.